ErazerBrecht/CodeGenie/README.md

 When you login as an admin, *public/views/adminPanel.jade* and *public/javascripts/adminPanel.js* will be loaded.
 In the jade file is the shell of our application located.
 The navigation will be there and also the title bar with some information on it.
 The adminPanel.js contains all the routes to the different views.
 A route is a way that AngularJS knows which controller and view needs to be loaded.
 By default the route is "/".
 This will load the *public/views/adminDashboard.html* view together with the *public/javascripts/angular/controllers/adminDashBoardController.js* controller.
 The controller describes how the react when you interact with your view (pressing buttons, clicking stuff aka the code begin).
 In simple words our adminPanel.jade is a wrapper server side view.
 By using AngularJS we wil change a part of our website with another view.
 This is called signe page.
 It's faster because we don't have to do a full request to the server. (?Gastles?
 AngularJS by Involved, previous academic year)

 Now we're in our actual application we will need to get out data from the database.
 To get this data we used our REST api.
 The endpoints are documented at the end of this document.
-To execute REST actions (GET, POST, ...) we made our own AngularJS servcice.
+To execute REST actions (GET, POST, ...) we made our own AngularJS service.
 A service is encapsulated code that can be reused.
 Our service will use the $resource factory.
 This is a module in AngularJS to make communication with RESTfull API's easier.
 We first used $http, this needs more code to work with our API.
 Our services can be found at /public/javascripts/angular/services/.
-We have seperated the admin RESTpoints (*restDataService*) and the user RESTpoints (*userRestDataService*).
-The code is quite forwarded, no explaination needed.
+We have separated the admin RESTpoints (*restDataService*) and the user RESTpoints (*userRestDataService*).
+The code is quite forwarded, no explanation needed.

 The adminPanel.jade also has his own controller.
 It's located @ *"public/javascripts/angular/controllers/adminPanelController.js"*.
 This is a special controller.
 It's our parent controller.
 Every other admin controller will be able to get to the data of this controller.
 The adminPanelControler loads his user information in.
 This is needed for showing the user name in the top right corner.
 Our profile page will also use this data.
 We get the data from *"/users/mine"* (we used ofcourse our service to do this).
 The logic for this endpoint can be found at /routes/users/main.js.

 The admin dashboard will show several statistics.
 We splitted the statistics into 4 columns.
 The first row will show several general information.
 At the moment it's the total made exercises and the amount of unrevised exercises.
-The next rows are splitted into the 4 courses.
+The next rows are split into the 4 courses.
 And always show the same information, but for another course.
 It's 'Total answers' and 'Last answers'.
 Between them we show a graph showing the evolution of the amount of answers per week, and the average points per week (all revised answers).
 More information about how you use nvd3 graphs in AngularJS can de found [HERE](http://plnkr.co/edit/lBKFld?p=preview).
 We didn't use the same graph type as this example, but the graphdata notation is the same.
 More information can be found on [their page](http://krispo.github.io/angular-nvd3/#/).
 The documentation for using two different y-axis was rather low, so please check the source code.
 We commented it for a better understanding!

 ![AdminDashBoard](http://i.imgur.com/HHpyv6i.png)